Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Introduction

 If there exists an $(L^1,L^0)$-measure equivalence coupling from $H$ to $G$, then $H$ is finitely generated and quasi-isometric to $G$. \end{theointro}

-As such, the theorem fails if $H$ is allowed to have unbounded torsion.
-One example comes from infinitely generated non-uniform lattices in the automorphism group of the universal cover of the Salvetti complex of $G$ (see \cite[Section~4.2]{HH}).
-Another example comes from graph products over the defining graph of $G$, with vertex groups isomorphic to $\oplus_{\mathbb{N}}\mathbb Z/2\mathbb Z$ -- the odometer gives a measure equivalence (in fact an orbit equivalence) between $\oplus_{\mathbb{N}}\mathbb Z/2\mathbb Z$ and $\mathbb{Z}$ with an $L^\infty$-integrability condition, and the integrability passes to graph products.
-We do not know any finitely generated examples, however: this is related to the deep and important question regarding the existence of finitely generated non-uniform lattices acting on polyhedral complexes, see \cite[Question~33]{FHT} -- we mention that finitely generated non-uniform lattices in products of trees were constructed by Rémy \cite{Rem} using Kac--Moody groups.
+As such, the theorem fails if $H$ is allowed to have unbounded finite subgroups.
+This comes from the existence of infinitely generated non-uniform lattices in the automorphism group of the universal cover of the Salvetti complex of $G$, whenever $G$ is a non-abelian right-angled Artin group (see \cite[Section~4.2]{HH}).
+Another example of groups $H$ with unbounded finite subgroups having an $(L^1,L^0)$-measure equivalence coupling towards $G$ is given by graph products over the defining graph of $G$, with vertex groups isomorphic to $\oplus_{\mathbb{N}}\mathbb Z/2\mathbb Z$: indeed, the odometer gives a measure equivalence (in fact an orbit equivalence) between $\oplus_{\mathbb{N}}\mathbb Z/2\mathbb Z$ and $\mathbb{Z}$ with an $L^\infty$-integrability condition, and the integrability passes to graph products.
+We do not know any finitely generated examples, however.
+This is related to the deep and important question raised in \cite[Question~33]{FHT}, asking which polyhedral complexes admit both finitely generated and non-finitely-generated non-uniform lattices.

 The integrability condition in Theorem~\ref{theointro:main} is also crucial, as it excludes examples coming from graph products of amenable groups.

 We mention that Theorem~\ref{theointro:main} is already new even for $G=\mathbb{Z}$, when $H$ is not assumed finitely generated.
 Finitely generated groups $H$ with an $(L^1,L^0)$-measure equivalence coupling from $H$ to $\mathbb{Z}$ grow linearly by a theorem of Bowen \cite{Aus}, and are therefore virtually cyclic.
 But excluding the possibility that $H$ be infinitely generated (e.g.\ $H=\mathbb{Q}$, whose finitely generated subgroups are all isomorphic to $\mathbb{Z}$) requires a new argument.
 In the present work, this generalization to infinitely generated groups is not just for the sake of the greatest generality.
 Indeed, when $G$ is an arbitrary right-angled Artin group with $|\Out(G)|<+\infty$, even if we start with a finitely generated group $H$, in the course of the proof, we will have to work with subgroups of $H$ that arise as point stabilizers for some $H$-action on a $\mathrm{CAT}(0)$ cube complex, and we will not know \emph{a priori} that these are finitely generated.
 In fact, proving finite generation will be an important task in the proof.